-Do you have serious health issue?
+Do you want an all-purpose immune system booster?
+Do you have a serious health issue?
 Then consider black cumin seed oil, strong – a heavy hitter in the therapeutic oil world.

 Black cumin seed oil strong

-The strong oil black cumin seed oil has a minimum 4.5% thymoquinone content.
-The mild one 1.5%.
 Thymoquinone is the element of the oil that gives it its therapeutic grunt.
-The higher the thymoquinone content , the more potential therapeutic benefit.
+The higher the thymoquinone content, the more potential therapeutic benefit.

-People with health conditions that they find challenging may want to consider this strong version of the black cumin seed oil.
+People with significant health conditions should consider this strong black cumin seed oil.

 Background information on black cumin seed oil